Pokémon: Legacy and influences

 After World War II, Japan experienced a period of unprecedented growth and became well-known in the Western world for its consumer products, such as radios (e.g. Panasonic, Toshiba), cars (e.g. Toyota, Mitsubishi), and Sony's Walkman.
 From 1991 onwards, its economy stagnated, causing the country to lose its status as an economic superpower.
 However, during the 1990s and 2000s, Japan re-emerged as a source of 'cool' cultural goods, embraced by a growing international audience interested in Japanese culture.
 (Note: Attributed to multiple references:) Nintendo, Sega, and Sony launched several popular video game consoles and franchises.
 In terms of children's properties, the success of Mighty Morphin Power Rangers changed perceptions on the viability of such Japanese imports in the West.
 The Tamagotchi fad (1997–98), centered around a portable digital pet device, was said to have "paved the way for Pokémon".

 Anne Allison wrote that, before the 1990s, Japan figured little in the face of the worldwide hegemony of Euro-American cultural industries, in particular that of the US.
 "Hollywood has been hostile to imports", she wrote, "and foreignness has largely been, and been seen as, an impediment to mass popularization in the United States".
 The surprise success of Pokémon was "an undeniable breakthrough in the homeland of Disney" that "changed preexisting assumptions about the US marketplace at the same time that it was constantly resisted for deviating from them".
 Pokémon was a welcomed boon to Japan's faltering economy, and positively influenced the country's soft power.
-Sociologist Yoshinori Kamo interviewed various American children and found that kids who thought Pokémon was cool, were more likely to believe that Japan was a cool nation.
-Anne Allison gave a similar finding: all the children she interviewed knew where Pokémon originated, and "many said that, as a result of Pokémon and other 'cool' Japanese goods, they had developed an interest in Japan.
-A number said that they now wanted to study Japanese and travel there one day".
+Sociologist Yoshinori Kamo interviewed various American children and found that kids who thought Pokémon was cool were more likely to believe that Japan was a cool nation.
+Anne Allison gave a similar finding: all the children she interviewed knew where Pokémon originated, and "many said that, as a result of Pokémon and other 'cool' Japanese goods, they had developed an interest in Japan".
+Some "said that they now wanted to study Japanese and travel there one day".
 Author Chris Kohler wrote: "Japanese are proud of Pokémon, the most successful export of Japanese popular culture ever".
-Although, sociologist Koichi Iwabuchi questioned to what extent Pokémon really is 'Japanese', and to what extent it is simply a good property with universal appeal.
+However, sociologist Koichi Iwabuchi questioned to what extent Pokémon really is 'Japanese', and to what extent it is simply a good property with universal appeal.
 He noted that Japanese nationalist commentators celebrated Pokémons global success and retrospectively attributed this to its "Japanese cultural power", while ignoring the localization of Pokémon overseas, as well as decades of increasing cooperation and cultural exchange between countries (globalization).